TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-21-how-we-migrated-from-nette-to-symfony-in-3-weeks-part-1.md

 In the end, [Rector](https://getrector.org) helped us with many following changes:

-- Response and Request <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Response and Request ✅
-- Presenter to Controller <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Presenter to Controller ✅
-- RouterFactory to Controller Annotation <em class="fas fa-fw fa-lg fa-check text-success"></em> - REST Routes and Invocable Controllers included
+- RouterFactory to Controller Annotation ✅ - REST Routes and Invocable Controllers included
-- Kdyby/Events and Contributte/Events to Symfony/EventDispatcher <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Kdyby/Events and Contributte/Events to Symfony/EventDispatcher ✅
-- Kdyby/Doctrine to Doctrine/DoctrineBundle <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Kdyby/Doctrine to Doctrine/DoctrineBundle ✅
-- Kdyby/Events to Symfony/EventDispatcher <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Kdyby/Events to Symfony/EventDispatcher ✅
-- Kdyby/Translation to Symfony/Translation <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Kdyby/Translation to Symfony/Translation ✅
-- Nette DI methods to Symfony/DependendyInjection <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Nette DI methods to Symfony/DependendyInjection ✅

 The tricky part was to discover differences and create the bridge between both frameworks - *"In Nette, you use this, in Symfony you'd use this."*